 They continue through and follow the dark hallway down to another door where they can hear creatures grumbling on the other side.
 Knowing that they will need to defeat whatever is inside, Lorn makes Stormageddon charge in – but not after Dwayne walks in and says “Hey guys, what a day.
 You won’t believe the stuff I had to fight to get here.
 Oh, by the way, here’s a horse.”
 Or something along those lines.

 - Stormageddon charges in and attacks one of the bugbears inside.
 Two more rush forward, while the last three hide behind a table.
 Sitting on the throne is a Troll, which rushes over to attack.

-- Basile, unable to get into the room without bumping into someone – as they are all blocking the damn entrance – skillfully shoots an Eldritch Blast between Lorn and Rheagar, killing it by blasting it in the head.
+- Basile, unable to get into the room without bumping into someone – as they are all blocking the damn entrance – skillfully shoots an Eldritch Blast between Lorn and Rhaegar, killing it by blasting it in the head.

 - H’rathen commands everyone to move out of the way and Enlarges himself before charging in, attacking another bugbear that isn’t stunned.

-- Meanwhile, Rheagar is attacked by the troll and knocked out and left for dead, with only a few HP keeping him stable.
+- Meanwhile, Rhaegar is attacked by the troll and knocked out and left for dead, with only a few HP keeping him stable.
 Basile drags him away toward Dwayne who can heal him.
 However, Lorn – who is out of the room to protect Ciaran – sees and is intrigued.

 - Marven manages to slip inside and finishes off the bugbears and the troll with a cone of fire that melts them away.

 After healing Rhaegar, they find a treasure room filled with magic items and thousands of gold pieces.
 They separate the magic items between each other, with Ciaran taking the Cloak of Elemental Protection.